 Child does not practice or experiment with emotions in play

-In typical development, children will play out emotions in their play to experiment with how they feel and how they will manage these emotions across situations.
+In neurotypical development, children will play out emotions in their play to experiment with how they feel and how they will manage these emotions across situations.
 For instance, a child might come home and play ‘school’ making the teacher boss the stuffed animals around or scold one to explore what happened earlier at school.

 - Encourage difficult topics your child brings up in play as best as you can with complete acceptance, interest and curiosity; you are the child’s partner in helping make sense of the emotions felt by being his/her guide rather than dictator.